pagkly/Zed/Investopedia3/Private Good Definition.md

 A private good is a product that must be purchased to be consumed, and consumption by one individual prevents another individual from consuming it.
 In other words, a good is considered to be a private good if there is competition between individuals to obtain the good and if consuming the good prevents someone else from consuming it.

-Economists refer to private goods as [rivalrous](https://www.investopedia.com/terms/r/rival_good.asp) and excludable, and can be contrasted with [public goods](https://www.investopedia.com/terms/p/public-good.asp).
+Economists refer to private goods as [[rivalrous]](https://www.investopedia.com/terms/r/rival_good.asp) and excludable, and can be contrasted with [[public goods]](https://www.investopedia.com/terms/p/public-good.asp).

 ### Key Takeaways